Ashland, Kentucky: Air

-Located just north of the city in Worthington is the Ashland Regional Airport.
+Located just northwest of the city in Worthington is the Ashland Regional Airport.
 This airport is used for general aviation.
 The then-named Ashland-Boyd County Airport opened in 1953 and featured a 5600 ft. runway with a 3000 ft. clearance.

-Tri-State Airport, located in nearby Ceredo, West Virginia, provides commercial aviation services for the city.
+Tri-State Airport, located in nearby Huntington, West Virginia, provides commercial aviation services for the city.

 Rail

-Amtrak serves Ashland with the three-days-a-week Cardinal, connecting New York City, Washington, Charlottesville, VA, Indianapolis, and Chicago.
+Amtrak serves Ashland with the three-days-a-week Cardinal, connecting New York City, Washington, Charlottesville, VA, Cincinnati, Indianapolis, and Chicago.
 Westbound trains are scheduled to stop Sunday, Wednesday, Friday in the late evening.
 Eastbound the stops are early morning Wednesday, Friday, Sunday.
 The Amtrak station is located at the Ashland Transportation Center, formerly the Chesapeake and Ohio Railway freight depot, located on 15th Street near the Ohio River.
 It does not have an Amtrak ticket counter or QuikTrak ticket machine, but E-tickets can be obtained from either Amtrak's website or mobile app.

-The C&O freight depot, constructed in 1906 on the former Aldine Hotel site, had become an abandoned derelict.
-Then in the late 1990s it was renovated to become the city's unified transportation hub.

 The former C&O passenger depot, at 11th Street and Carter Avenue, had been completed in 1925 but abandoned in the 1970s in favor of a downsized depot in nearby Catlettsburg.
 The rail lines to the building have since been removed.
 Today the building itself serves as the downtown branch of PNC Bank.
 Passenger rail service was moved from Catlettsburg to the Ashland Transportation Center in March 1998.

 Bus

-Greyhound Lines is the sole provider of intercity bus transportation out of Ashland.
+Greyhound Lines is the main provider of intercity bus transportation out of Ashland.
 It operates out of the Ashland Transportation Center, along with the Ashland Bus System that provides five local bus routes.
+Mor'Trans, Licking Valley Community Action, Sandy Valley Transportation Services and Northeast Kentucky Community Action Agency provide connections to Ashland from surrounding counties.